yogi-bear-92/get-started-with-ai-agents/README.md

 - **Knowledge Retrieval**<br/>
 The AI agent uses file search to retrieve knowledge from uploaded files.

+- **Customizable Agent Personalities**<br/>
+Multiple predefined agent personalities (customer service, technical support, sales) can be selected to provide specialized behavior for different use cases.
+[Learn more](./docs/agent_personalities.md).

 - **Customizable AI Model Deployment**<br/>
 The solution allows users to configure and deploy AI models, such as gpt-4o-mini, with options to adjust model capacity, and knowledge retrieval methods.